 Bulk cooking while you are well

 If you are planning on getting creative in the kitchen, we advocate for making hay while the sun shines – aka cook more than you need, while you are feeling healthy and able to.
 Then pop the extras in the freezer, labelling it clearly with the date you cooked it.
-Recipes that work well for batch cooking and freezing include soups, stews, curries, quiches, bolognaise sauce, legume patties and savoury-mince dishes.
+Recipes that work well for batch cooking and freezing include soups, stews, curries, quiches, bolognese sauce, legume patties and savoury-mince dishes.
 We have plenty of recipes in our archives to keep your freezer inspired.

 Using legumes, wholegrains and starches smartly

 Legumes, wholegrains and starches are incredibly nutritious!
 When you pay attention to consuming unprocessed options, they become an important source of dietary fibre, antioxidants, b-group vitamins and minerals such as zinc, iron and iodine.
 A diet high in fibre and zinc helps support your immune system – not a bad idea during a time such as this!
 There has never been a better time to drain a tin of lentils and add it to your mince-dish, or to get creative and make some black-bean patties.
 Try tossing some chickpeas through your salad as an alternative to chicken or ham.
 Take a slice of multi-grain toast with your soup and don’t forget to slice up some sweet potato, season with salt and pepper and roast it in the oven for a nutritious alternative to processed wedges/chips.
-Remember to refer to Appendix B in your manual for a list of portion sizes.
+Remember to refer to your food serves for a list of portion sizes.

 Ensuring enough variety